Kristian Præstbro

 Kristian Præstbro (born 11 December 1954 - May 2003) was an international speedway rider from Denmark.
-He earned 6 caps for the Denmark national speedway team.
+He earned six caps for the Denmark national speedway team.

 Speedway career

 Præstbro won a gold medal at the Speedway World Team Cup in the 1978 Speedway World Team Cup.
-Although unused he received the medal as one of the five riders named in the team and was at the event ready to ride as a replacement in any heat called upon.
+Although unused, he received the medal as one of the five riders named in the team and was at the event ready to ride as a replacement in any heat called upon.

-He rode in the top tier of British Speedway riding for Belle Vue Aces from 1976 to 1977 and Cradley Heath Heathens from 1978 to 1979.
+Præstbro rode in the top tier of British Speedway riding for Belle Vue Aces from 1976 to 1977 and Cradley Heath Heathens from 1978 to 1979.

-Kristian died May 2003 from a brain tumor.
+Præstbro died May 2003 from a brain tumor.